How to Setup MongoDB for Demo

 ugc-solr

-Troubleshooting
+Troubleshooting troubleshooting

-No UGC Appears
+No UGC Appears no-ugc-appears

 1. Make sure MongoDB is installed and running properly.

-• On all author and publish AEM instances, revisit the Storage Configuration console or check the AEM repository:
+• On all author and publish AEM instances, revisit the Storage Configuration console, or check the AEM repository:

-• In JCR, if /etc/socialconfig does not contain an srpc node, it means the storage provider is JSRP.
+• In JCR, if /etc/socialconfig does not contain an srpc node, it means that the storage provider is JSRP.

 • If the srpc node exists and contains node defaultconfiguration, the defaultconfiguration’s properties should define MSRP to be the default provider.